 When artificial light is needed, strategically placed motion sensors automatically turn lights on and off when a person is sensed in the room.

-SHA used porous materials for all outside walkways.
+MDOT SHA uses porous materials for all outside walkways.
 These walkways may look like traditional concrete paths, but when it rains, the material allows water to soak through to the ground below.
-This reduces the possibility of puddles forming on or near the walkways and minimizes erosion caused by storm run-off.
-Plantings near these walkways also benefit by having better access to water and nutrients.
-We were also able to construct a green maintenance road from the Welcome Center to its nearby water tower.
+This reduces puddling on or near the walkways and minimizes erosion caused by storm run-off.
+Plantings near these walkways also benefit from better access to water and nutrients.
+In South Mountain, we were also able to construct a green maintenance road from the Welcome Center to its nearby water tower.
 A plastic grid under the turf provides stability for maintenance vehicles and because the road is only occasionally used, the turf road surface requires minimal maintenance.
-As with permeable walkways, the green road is part of the facility’s overall stormwater management system – with the added bonus of being pleasing to the eye.
+As with permeable walkways, the green road is part of the facility’s overall stormwater management system – with the bonus of being pleasant to the eye.

 707 North Calvert Street